 The Department of Veterans Affairs (VA) covers some assisted living costs for veterans and their spouses via its Non-Service Connected Improved Pension Benefit with Aid and Attendance program.
 The service member must have served on active duty for at least 90 days and at least one day during wartime.

-As of April 2012, 42 states provide certain Medicaid reimbursements to assisted living facilities, if the resident is financially and medically qualified.
+In 2017, 43 states provided certain Medicaid reimbursements to assisted living facilities, if the resident is financially and medically qualified.
 Coverage varies from state to state, with some only paying for personal care and others also paying for room and board.

 Paying for Nursing Homes